Skip to Content

 Associated Press

-DHAKA, Bangladesh (AP) — Nobel laureate Muhammad Yunus will head Bangladesh’s interim government after former Prime Minister Sheikh Hasina stepped down and fled the country amid a mass uprising against her rule.
+DHAKA, Bangladesh (AP) — Nobel laureate Muhammad Yunus will head Bangladesh’s interim government after longtime Prime Minister Sheikh Hasina fled the country amid a mass uprising that left hundreds of people dead and pushed the South Asian nation to the brink of chaos.

-A longtime political opponent of Hasina, Yunus is expected to return soon to from Paris, where he is advising Olympic organizers, according to local media reports.
-Student leaders said earlier that Yunus had agreed to head an interim government.
+A longtime political opponent of Hasina, Yunus is expected to return soon from Paris, where he is advising Olympic organizers, media reports said.

-An economist and banker, Yunus was awarded the 2006 Nobel Peace Prize for his work developing microcredit markets through Grameen Bank, which he founded in 1983.
-He was hailed for bringing thousands of people out of poverty by making small loans to businesspeople who wouldn’t qualify for normal bank loans.
+An economist and banker, he was awarded the 2006 Nobel Peace Prize for his work developing microcredit markets.
+Yunus has been hailed for bringing thousands out of poverty through Grameen Bank, which he founded in 1983, and which makes small loans to businesspeople who wouldn’t qualify for regular bank loans.

-Abedin said other members of the new government would be decided soon, after discussions with political parties and other stakeholders.
+Other members of the new government would be decided soon, after discussions with political parties and other stakeholders, Abedin said.
 The president had dissolved Parliament on Tuesday, clearing the way for an interim administration and new elections.

-Shahabuddin also ordered the release of opposition leader Khaleda Zia from house arrest, a longtime Hasina rival who was convicted on corruption charges by her government in 2018.
+Shahabuddin also ordered the release of opposition leader Khaleda Zia from house arrest, a longtime Hasina rival who was convicted on corruption charges in 2018.

-The Bangladesh Police Association went on strike over a lack of security after numerous police stations were attacked Monday and “many” officers were killed, it said, without giving a figure.
-Officers would not return to work unless their safety is assured, the association said and apologized for police attacks on student protesters, saying officers were “forced to open fire.”
+The Bangladesh Police Association went on strike after police stations and security officials were attacked across the country Monday.
+The association said “many” officers had been killed but gave no number.
+Officers would not return to work unless their safety is assured, the association said.
+It also apologized for police attacks on student protesters, saying officers were “forced to open fire.”

-Yunus — currently in Paris for the Olympics — called Hasina’s resignation the country’s “second liberation day.”
-He could not immediately be reached for comment, but a key organizer of the protests, Nahid Islam, said Yunus had agreed to head the interim administration.
+Yunus, who had called Hasina’s resignation the country’s “second liberation day,” had faced corruption charges during her rule that he derided as politically motivated.
+He could not immediately be reached for comment, but a key organizer of the protests, Nahid Islam, said he had agreed to head the interim administration.

 Islam said protesters would propose more names for the Cabinet and suggested that it would be difficult for those in power to ignore their wishes.

-Hasina fled to India by helicopter as protesters defied military curfew orders to march on the capital, with thousands eventually storming her residence and other buildings associated with her party and family.
+Hasina fled to India by helicopter as protesters defied a military curfew to march on the capital, with thousands eventually storming her residence and other buildings associated with her party and family.

-The unrest erupted as protests against a quota system for government jobs, which critics said favored people with connections to her party, grew into a broader challenge to her 15-year rule, marked by human rights abuses, corruption and allegations of rigged elections amid a brutal crackdown on her opponents.
+The unrest began in July with protests against a quota system for government jobs, which critics said favored people with connections to her party.
+But they soon grew into a broader challenge to Hasina’s 15-year rule, which was marked by human rights abuses, corruption, allegations of rigged elections and a brutal crackdown on her opponents.

-But the chaos has created a power vacuum and it remained unclear what comes next for this South Asian nation with a history of military rule, messy politics and myriad crises.
-The military wields significant influence in Bangladesh, which has faced more than 20 coups or coup attempts since its independence from Pakistan in 1971.
+The quick move to choose Yunus came after Hasina’s resignation created a power vacuum and left the future unclear for Bangladesh, which has a history of military rule, messy politics and myriad crises.
+The military wields significant influence in a country that has seen more than 20 coups or coup attempts since its independence from Pakistan in 1971.
+Military chief Gen. Waker-uz-Zaman said Monday he had taken temporary control while a new government is formed.

-But the country was still counting the toll of weeks of violence that produced some of its worst bloodshed since its 1971 war of independence.
-Many fear that Hasina’s departure could lead to even more instability in the densely populated nation, which is already dealing with high unemployment, corruption and climate change.
+But the country was still counting the toll of weeks of violence that produced some of its worst bloodshed since its war of independence.
+Many fear that Hasina’s departure could trigger even more instability in the densely populated nation of some 170 million people, which is already dealing with high unemployment, corruption and climate change.

 There are growing fears among the country’s Hindu minority, which has been targeted in the past during political unrest and which has long been seen as pro-Hasina, that they could again face attacks.
 Local reports of violence against Hindu leaders and other minorities could not be confirmed.